 Here are 10 ways to prevent injuries while crossfit training.

 1. Choose the Best Coach

-It all starts with a good coach.
+You can prevent injuries while crossfit training and it all starts with a good coach.
 When you have a good coach, you can go a long way in with the right coach.
 Good coaching isn’t just about posting a WOD (Workout of the Day) on the board.
 If there are good coaches, there are definitely bad coaches as well.

 So, do get a certified crossfit coach.
 So, how to spot them?
 When you join a box, a good coach will definitely ask you about your goals and motivations in training.
 They will run a complete assessment of your flexibility, motor control issues, injuries, problem areas, etc.